LucasAfonso96/backend-truenorth/README.md

 4. Install the dependencies: `pip install -r requirements.txt`

-### OBS : Already let the migrations with everything you will need to run the project, so you can jump the step 5
+### OBS : Already let the migrations with everything you will need to run the project, so you can skip the step 5
 5. Run the Migrations on Django:
     - `python manage.py makemigrations`
     - `python manage.py migrate`